Being new to the wonderful world of pomade, you’re probably wondering how to pick a decent one to use. Behold hairyfoo’s Top 10 Pomade list!

 Top 10 Pomade Comparison List

-Let’s go over oil base and water base pomade
+Let’s go over oil based and water based pomade

 Overall, these are the best to use for many types of hair.